martincostello/Pseudolocalizer/README.md

 Usage: pseudo-localize [/l] [/a] [/b] [/m] [/u] [/c culture] file [file...]
 Generates pseudo-localized versions of the specified input file(s).

-The input files must be resource files in Resx or Xlf file format.
+The input files must be resource files in Resx, Xlf, or PO file format.
 The output will be written to a file next to the original, with .qps-Ploc (or the output culture you specify) appended to its name.
 For example, if the input file is X:\Foo\Bar.resx, then the output file will be